imjuni/fast-maker/README.md

 }
 ```

-You have to `non-named export` (aka default export).
+You have to `named export` and variable name must be a `handler`.
 Also you can use arrow function and you can use any name under TypeScript function name rule, as well as type arguments perfectly applied on route configuration

 ### Variable in Route Path